DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A software program, or integrated collection or programs, for mobile or desktop operating systems.
 Mobile apps are often distributed through an app store (Google Play store, Apple App Store).

 #####App store
-An online store where mobile applications may be bought or obtained for free.
+An online store where applications (usually for mobile devices) may be bought or obtained for free.
 Every major mobile operating system also has its own storefront for mobile apps - App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry App World.

 #####ASCII (American Standard Code for Information Interchange)
-A standard way of encoding uppercase and lowercase letters in the English alphabet, as well as numbers and a number of special characters.
+A standard way of encoding uppercase and lowercase letters in the English alphabet, as well as numbers and some special characters.
 ASCII uses only seven bits and is therefore limited to 128 characters.

 #####AZW (Amazon Word)
 A file format used by Amazon for its Kindle range of e-reader devices and software applications.
 See also **KF8** and **MOBI**.

 ###B

 #####Bandwidth
-Literally, the frequency width of a transmission channel, expressed in hertz, kilohertz, megahertz, etc. Often used as an expression of the amount of data that can be sent through a circuit.
+Literally, the frequency width of a transmission channel, expressed in hertz, kilohertz, megahertz, etc. Often used to express the amount of data that can be sent through a circuit.
 The higher the bandwidth, the greater the amount of data that can travel within a given time period.

 #####Binary
 A numeral system used in computing, based on a representation for numbers using only two digits (0 and 1).
 Computers use this because they can only recognize these two values, 1 or 0.
 This is simulated electronically by using a device, such as a switch, which is either on (1) or off (0).
 All numbers are represented by combinations of ones and zeroes.
 For example, the number 9 is represented as 1001.

 #####Bit
-Contraction of *binary digit*.
+Contraction of 'binary digit'.
 A bit is the smallest measurement unit of computer memory or data transmission speed.

 #####BitTorrent
 BitTorrent is a protocol for the practice of peer-to-peer file sharing and is used for distributing large amounts of data over the Internet.